 Courtesy of the Auto Insurance Center

 As the summer driving season kicks off, the Auto Insurance Center has come up with a list of the most dangerous highways in America.
 Leading the list?
-Interstate 10, which winds 2,460 miles through eight states, including Arizona.
+Interstate 10, winds 2,460 miles through eight states, including Arizona.
 While not the longest Interstate in the country, I-10 is the most deadly.

 The Leader Law Firm has handled numerous cases involving fatalities on I-10, specifically between Phoenix and Tucson.
 An unusually high number of deaths has occurred on this stretch of I-10 over the past fifteen years.
 The Arizona Department of Transportation (ADOT) is aware of the problem.

-Now the Auto Insurance Center has tallied up the fatalities, listing I-10 as the most dangerous highway in America.
+The Auto Insurance Center has tallied up the fatalities, listing I-10 as the most dangerous highway in America.

 Please be careful driving this summer.
 Safe travels.